 Find Support on Campus

-As for parents, it’s important to remind your child that you’ll always be there if he or she needs emotional support during this period of adjustment.
-Direct him or her to the many counseling resources the campus has to offer.
+If you need emotional support during this period of adjustment, seek out counseling resources.
 Many universities offer peer leadership programs or support groups for students in need of coping strategies.
-Check the school’s website for counseling center information, advice for finding friends on campus, or for tips on handling homesickness.
+Check the school’s website for office hours, advice for finding friends on campus, or for tips on handling homesickness.

 College can be unsettling at first, but remember, you’re NOT alone!
 There are thousands of other students experiencing the same feelings during their first few weeks away from home.
-We’re lucky enough to live in the age of technology, so just remember: Your family and friends are just a call, text, Facebook comment, or email away!
+Just remember, your family and friends are just a call, text, or FaceTime away!